bancorprotocol/contracts-solidity/README.md

 <br>
 <br>

-# The Bancor Changer Standard
+# The Bancor Converter Standard

-The following section describes standard functions a bancor changer can implement.
+The following section describes standard functions a bancor converter can implement.

 ## Motivation

 Those will allow dapps and wallets to buy and sell the token.

-The most important here is `change`.
+The most important here is `convert`.

 ## Specification

 ### BancorToken

-First and foremost, a Bancor Changer is also an EIP-228 compliant changer.
+First and foremost, a Bancor Converter is also an EIP-228 compliant converter.
-As such, it implements both the standard changer methods and the standard changer events.
+As such, it implements both the standard converter methods and the standard converter events.

 ### Methods